BenBMDBA/ckanext-cloudstorage/README.md

 Implements support for using S3, Azure, or any of 30+ providers supported by [libcloud][] to [CKAN][].

+# modification notes

+This fork has been rewritten to move from pylons to flask and updated to uses the newer Azure blob client API.
+This involves moving from the pylon config object to the ckan toolkit config. passing werkzeug.datastructures.FileStorage object instead of a cgi.FileStorage object And removing the url parse dependencies.

+In its current state only advanced azure and direct urls are supported

 # Setup

 After installing `ckanext-cloudstorage`, add it to your list of plugins in